h-jaffery/susnain.github.io/README.md

 ## Usage

-If you'd like to [try it out](https://susnain.github.io/mainpage.html), just enter the city name and click on submit!
+If you'd like to [try it out](https://susnain.github.io/mainpage.html), just enter the city name and click on submit

 ## Run Locally